camunda/camunda-docs/docs/components/modeler/web-modeler/connectors/use-connectors.md

 ---
 id: use-connectors
 title: Use Connectors
-description: How to use Connectos in Web Modeler
+description: How to use Connectors in Web Modeler
 ---

 Any task can be transformed into a connector task using the change type context menu item (spanner/wrench icon) to integrate connectors in a business model.
 Users can search for keywords like REST or email to find specific connectors.
 To discover all available connectors in Camunda, input the term connector into the search bar.